 (5) Urinating Outside the Litter Box

-• D-mannose: The most effective supplement for treating UTIs.
-It is a naturally occurring sugar that is the active ingredient in cranberry juice, and many other fruits and berries.
-D-mannose sticks to the E. coli bacteria that most commonly causes UTIs, so it can be effectively “flushed” out when your cat urinates.
+- D-mannose: The most effective supplement for treating UTIs.
+A naturally occurring sugar, it is the active ingredient in cranberry juice as well as in many other fruits and berries.
+D-mannose sticks to the E. coli bacteria that most commonly causes UTIs, meaning it can effectively “flush out” the bacteria when your cat urinates.

-• Bromelain: High potency bromelain (more than 2200 gelatin digesting units) has been shown to enhance the effectiveness of antibiotics and reduce inflammation in patients with UTIs.
+- Bromelain: High-potency (with more than 2,200 gelatin digesting units) bromelain can enhance the effectiveness of antibiotics and reduce inflammation in patients with UTIs.

-These natural remedies for cat UTIs are very safe, can be very effective, and can be used along with other medications if necessary.
+All the above natural remedies for cat UTIs are very safe, can be very effective, and can be used with other medications, if necessary.
+We recommend Vitality Science’s Uro Cleanse.
+D-mannose and bromelain are two of the active ingredients, along with arabinogalactan (a prebiotic fiber) and zeolite.
 Uro Cleanse is safe for both cats and dogs.
-In acute cases contact your Veterinarian.
+In acute cases, contact your veterinarian.